Part 3: Asset Protection Trusts

 Secondly, retirement accounts such as IRAs or 401(k)s are not appropriate to transfer to asset protection trusts because of tax implications of liquidating these accounts.
 Most other investments, however, are good candidates to fund an asset protection trust.

 If you are interested in protecting assets from the cost of long-term care, meeting with an elder law attorney to discuss your options is a great idea.
-We offer free consultations at Marshall, Parker & Weber and can help you decide if an asset protection trust or other type of plan is right for you.
+We can help you decide if an asset protection trust or other type of plan is right for you.